 1. Capital One

-Capital One currently offers a competitive 0.50%APY on their Kids Savings account.
+Capital One currently offers a 0.30% APY on their Kids Savings account.
 There is no maintenance fee and no minimum opening deposit required.
 Capital One allows children and their parents to set up savings goals and automatic saving plans.
 The bank’s website has a portal called Kids Savings Account: 101, which features educational tools to help kids lean how to save.
 Their mobile apps also come highly rated.